 The following criteria apply to the selection of courses during the exchange semester:

-2. The courses must largely contain economics.
+- The courses must largely contain economics.
 Please note that marketing, management and accounting are not regarded as economics.

-5. You must seek preapproval of all courses.
+- We recommend that you apply for a preapproval of all courses.
 This provides predictability for both you and us.

 Do note that not all institutions have the same course structure as the UiO.
 This means that you often have to take more than three courses per semester to achieve the equivalent of 30 credits.
 This is stipulated on the web pages of each agreement.
 If you are planning to exchange for two semesters, please contact your student advisor.